PedroR18/EasyVideoDL/README.md

 #### **3.2 🧰 Manual Installation (Alternative)**

-> ⚠️ **Do this only if you skipped the Automatic Installation** or prefer to install tools manually.
+> ⚠️ **Do this only if you skipped Automatic Installation** or prefer to install tools manually.

 ##### macOS